 Departmental Review of Student Research Conducted as Part of Course Work

 Major research papers that constitute 50% or more of a course grade, such as course-based masters programs, require students to apply to ICEHR for review.
-Such proposals are typically assigned to expedited review by the Chair and a committee member in the discipline of the applicant and the ICEHR Chair and/or Vice-Chair.
+Such proposals are typically assigned to expedited review by a committee member in the discipline of the applicant and the ICEHR Chair and/or Vice-Chair.

 A DRC must: